-8. Short-term fluctuations in investment returns for half year 2006 comparative results
+(8) Short-term fluctuations in investment returns for half year 2006 comparative results

-The analysis of the half year 2006 EEV basis results in this interim report incorporates a reallocation of £41 million from the amount shown for the effect of changes in economic assumptions and time value of cost of options and guarantees to the credit for short-term fluctuations in investment returns.
+The analysis of the half year 2006 EEV basis results in this announcement incorporates a reallocation of £41m from the amount shown for the effect of changes in economic assumptions and time value of cost of options and guarantees to the credit for short-term fluctuations in investment returns.
 The change, which has no effect on operating profit or profit before tax relates to asset related gains for Jackson and has been made to align with the full year 2006 and current presentation.